dnr/craft/README.md

 (Note that due to GitHub limitations, all new code comments must be within a few lines of code changes, you can't just add them anywhere.)

+As a convenience, `<Leader>S` adds a comment just like `C`, but with the current line or visual selection copied as a "suggestion" that you can edit.
+(And see "magic suggestions" below.)

 You can also add review-level comments in the `PR-STATE.txt` file.
-(The editor integration is broken for this right now, will fix soon.)

 When you've added all your comments, run `craft send`. `send` accepts flags: